Groestlcoin/vultr-grs-node/README.md

 4. Drop in the startup script
 5. Restart the VPS
 6. Let startup script complete
-7. Test your nodes public availability at https://bitnodes.earn.com
+7. Test your new node's public availability at https://bitnodes.earn.com

 ## TODO
 1. Automatically fetch the last y cordinate from https://api.blockchain.info/charts/blocks-size?format=json